jchooch/hiv_dynamics/README.txt

 TODO

 1. Check 5E7 virus as a reasonable threshold for infection window (it doesn't show on the graph).
-2. The effects model is only for a single dose.
-Need to repeat doses everyday!
-3. Maybe plot latent cells on log graph separately.
+2. Maybe plot latent cells on log graph separately.
+3. Simulate with different constant values of epsilon for each of the conditions at the beginning, for expositional clarity.
+4. Show drug concentration and efficacy curves over the full timespan.
+5. Figures and tables side-by-side.
+Use the latter to explain the former.
+Reference both in the body.
+Figures don't have to be huge.